What Is Casual Dating, And How Do You Remain Healthy In A Casual Relationship?

 Medically reviewed by Paige Henry, LMSW, J.D.

-Casual dating often refers to quasi-romantic interactions where the people involved do not expect a commitment from each other and instead might be dating multiple people simultaneously.
-However, this form of dating can be subjective and determined by the rules of each couple.
+Casual dating often refers to quasi-romantic interactions in which the people involved do not expect a commitment from each other and instead might be dating multiple people simultaneously.
+The casual dating meaning encompasses relationships where individuals engage in romantic or sexual activities without the expectation of long-term commitment or exclusivity.
+However, this form of dating can be subjective and determined by each individual's rules surrounding casually dating their partners or having friends with benefits.

 When it involves proper communication and respect, casual dating can be a healthy, enjoyable way to socialize and meet new people.
-Understanding casual dating and how you can navigate it to ensure you (and potential dates) have a positive experience may be essential in promoting healthy relationships.
+Understanding casual dating and how to navigate it, using careful words and actions, ensures that you and potential dates have a positive experience that promotes healthy relationships.

 Getty / Maskot

-Casual dating is often characterized by an emotional or sexual connection with someone without commitment.
-Casual daters may be seeing other people in addition to dating each other or could decide to be exclusive despite the nature of their arrangement.
-This form of dating might seem less pressuring for some people due to the lack of expectations that might come with a serious romantic relationship.
+In its most basic sense, casual dating is characterized by an emotional or sexual connection with someone without commitment.
+Casual daters may see other people in addition to dating each other or decide to be exclusive despite the nature of their arrangement.
+They may also have friends with benefits that they casually date – in other words, they might have romantic interactions with friends whom they enjoy spending time with without placing obligations on each other to avoid dating other people.

 Though many people pursue casual dating to develop an intimate relationship, sex is not necessarily part of the equation.
-For some people, casual dating is a way to get back into the dating world after getting out of a relationship.
+For some, casual dating is a way to get back into the dating scene after exiting long-term relationships and meeting new people in much the same way they previously might have.
 Others may be too busy with work, travel, or other aspects of their lives to commit to one person.
-In addition, some casual daters want a serious relationship down the road but would prefer the freedom to meet many people while they work on other areas of their life.
+In addition, some casual daters want a serious relationship down the road but would prefer the freedom to meet many people while they work on other areas of their lives.

 In some polyamorous dynamics, people identify as "relationship anarchists," which refers to those who do not assign hierarchies or rules to relationships and may not commit to one or more people in traditional aspects.
 They might instead keep their own home, items, and commitments and have casual dates, connections, or intentions with others while living an independent life.